MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/edge-browser-app.md

 ## Updates to Microsoft Edge

-Microsoft Managed Desktop deploys the [Stable channel](/deployedge/microsoft-edge-channels#stable-channel) of Microsoft Edge, which is automatically updated every eight weeks.
-Updates on the Extended Stable channel are rolled out [progressively](/deployedge/microsoft-edge-update-progressive-rollout) by the Microsoft Edge product group to ensure the best experience for customers.
+Microsoft Managed Desktop deploys the [Stable Channel](/deployedge/microsoft-edge-channels#stable-channel) of Microsoft Edge, which is automatically updated every eight weeks.
+Updates on the Stable Channel are rolled out [progressively](/deployedge/microsoft-edge-update-progressive-rollout) by the Microsoft Edge product group to ensure the best experience for customers.

 The [Beta Channel](/deployedge/microsoft-edge-channels#beta-channel) is deployed to devices in the Test group for representative validation within the organization.
 This channel is fully supported and automatically updated with new features approximately every four weeks.